It just about blew my mind

 - The first Leprechaun ripped this off, replacing the tongue with a tiny hand.

 - In The Three Stooges short "Calling All Curs" Moe punches Curly through an intercom.
 Moe's head pokes out of the intercom so he can yell at Curly some more.
 However, Moe gets stuck there with his face still poking out of the intercom.
 Cue Curly plucking Moe's eyebrows while saying "She loves me, she loves me not" over and over until the scene ends.

-- Chris Miller wrote a short story for National Lampoon (title currently not found) where a female telephone collector calls a broke young man to discuss the outstanding phone bill.
+- Chris Miller wrote a short story for National Lampoon (titled "Cock Tales"; PDF link to the magazine, story starts on p.
+42) where a female telephone collector calls a broke young man to discuss the outstanding phone bill.
 He tries to weasel his way out of the bill by claiming he's the bassist in her favorite band.
 Dirty talk ensues, and then a tongue comes through the earpiece and licks his ear.
 When he unscrews the earpiece, he finds a mouth — and lets himself get fellated.
 The woman's voice on the other end demands sex; he removes the plate from the bottom of the phone and finds female genitalia ready for him.
-He plunges in — and then a metal clamp locks onto his junk while the woman, now all business, resumes talking about the bill...
+He plunges in — and then a metal clamp locks onto his junk while the voice on the other end, now an all-business man, resumes talking about the bill...

 - In Black Books, Manny calls a cleaning business to clean the bookshop.
 He "shows" them how dirty the place is by waving the phone about.
 There's no indication it works or makes sense, though.